 The history behind this medium is rather interesting.
 In the year 1000 B.C, an Egyptian landowner wrote an advertisement on a piece of papyrus offering gold for the return of a runaway slave.

 You’ll find a classic direct mail package contains an outer envelope, a letter, brochure and a reply card.
 The format of your direct mail will vary depending on your objective but the sales letter is the heart of the package.
 The sales letter does most of the selling; the brochure is used to highlight sales points, illustrate a product and provide technical information not covered in the letter.
 Speak to a copywriter for their advice on the format.

 a classic direct mail package contains an outer envelope, a letter, brochure and a reply card.

 Now that you know the definition, below are benefits of a direct mail campaign.

-People’s inbox continues to fill up with emails while mailboxes are seeing a decrease in activity.
+People’s inbox continues to fill up with emails while mailboxes are seeing decrease inactivity.
 This can be an advantage for your business as people are likely to appreciate a beautifully presented package over an automated email.

 A letter is a one-to-one communication as opposed to space advertising which will be seen by thousands of people.
 Although direct mail is mass-produced and distributed in bulk mailings, the reader views mail more personal over a magazine.